reposankar/exrebase3/README.md

 # Rebase Demo 3

+  ##Introduction:

   	This repo is maintained to demonstrate rebase functionality of git.